kireol/tigersDayGames/README.md

 1) Download the home games or any games that you want from webcal://mlb.am/tix/tigers_schedule_home and the file as allgames.ics in the root directory of this project

-2) Run the script php justDayWeekGames.php
+2) Run the script: php justDayWeekGames.php > daygames.ics

 The output will be the daygames.ics file.
 You can import this to any ical supporting calendar.